Githubfevcee/AIreadmeTest/README.md

 # Human-Motion-AI
 Human-Motion-AI aims to simulate human movement behavior using artificial inteligence.
-The Unity project is based on the [Walker scenario](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md#walker) from the [Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) and applies various optimisations.
+The Unity project is based on the [Walker scenario](https://github.com/Unity-Technologies/ml-agents/blob/main/docs/Learning-Environment-Examples.md#walker) from the [Machine Learning Agents Toolkit](https://github.com/Unity-Technologies/ml-agents) and incorporates various optimizations.

-**Please note that this documentation tracks all applied steps, even those that were unsuccessful.
-This allows novice developers in this domain to evaluate and understand these steps in order to gain new knowledge.
-This documentation captures parts of my learning progress on machine learning and reinforcement learning in Unity in particular, and should be helpful for developers who work on similar projects.
+**Please note that this documentation keeps track of all steps performed, including those that were unsuccessful.
+This allows inexperienced developers in this area to evaluate and understand the steps to gain new knowledge.
+This documentation captures parts of my learning progress in machine learning and specifically about reinforcement learning in Unity and is intended to be helpful for developers working on similar projects.
 Background knowledge, helpful tips and links are included.**

 ## Steps of optimisation
 - [x] Training environments